Theoretical Foundations of Conformal Prediction: Testing exchangeability online

 The main message is that the conformal p-values can be combined in such a way that, under exchangeability, the resulting statistic is a supermartingale.
 Any supermartingale will generally take only small values, so large values of this statistic constitute evidence against the null hypothesis of exchangeability.
 In this section, we show how to define such supermartingales and how to use them to test the hypothesis of exchangeability online. \begin{definition}[Supermartingale] A (finite or infinite) sequence of random variables $M_1, M_2,\ldots$ is a supermartingale if, for all $t$, $\E[|M_{t}|] < \infty$ and, for all $t\geq 2$,

-\end{definition} Essentially, a supermartingale is a sequence of random variables whose average is getting no larger over time.
-(If the inequality above is replaced by an equality, then this sequence is called a martingale.)
+\end{definition} If the inequality above is replaced by an equality, then this sequence is called a martingale.
 An important fact about supermartingales that we will soon use is \emph{Ville's inequality}: if $M_1,M_2,\dots$ is a nonnegative supermartingale, then for any $a > 0$,

-For the problem of testing the hypothesis of exchangeability, we need to define a sequence $M_t$ which is large if the hypothesis is violated, but is a supermartingale if the hypothesis holds.
+For the problem of testing the hypothesis of exchangeability, we need to define a sequence $M_t$ that is large if the hypothesis is violated, but is a supermartingale if the hypothesis holds.
 Fortunately, by Theorem~\ref{thm:online-indep-pvals} above, the conformal p-values are independent for an exchangeable stream of data points, which enables the construction of a supermartingale.
 This next result gives a simple example:

 \begin{proposition} Consider the (finite or infinite) sequence of conformal p-values $p_1, p_2, \ldots$ from~\eqref{eq:online-conformal-pvalue}, constructed on a (finite or infinite) streaming dataset $(X_1,Y_1),(X_2,Y_2),\dots$.
-Assume the data are exchangeable and the score function is symmetric.
+Assume the data is exchangeable and the score function is symmetric.
 Let $\lambda\in[0,1]$ be a fixed parameter.
 Then, if the scores are distinct almost surely at each time $t$, the sequence

 is a supermartingale. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:simple-conformal-supermartingale}] Since $p_t \in [0,1]$ for all $t$, $M_{t}$ is bounded almost surely for each $t$ and thus satisfies $\E[|M_t|]<\infty$.
 We also have $M_t = M_{t-1} \cdot \frac{1-\lambda p_t}{1-\lambda/2}$ by definition, and thus, under exchangeability,